 Hey, guys!
-Genevieve here and I’m the new guest blogger at EB.
-I’ve been a guest at many weddings in my 25 years on planet Earth and 5 weddings this year alone.
-As a frequent wedding guest, I’ve talked to other guests, polled our readers, and thought about my own experiences as a guest and compiled this list.
+Genevieve here and I’m a guest blogger at EB.
+I’ve been a guest at many weddings in my 25 years on planet Earth and 5 weddings last year alone.
+As a frequent wedding guest, I’ve talked to other guests, polled our readers, thought about my own experiences as a guest, and compiled this list.
 I don’t want your wedding to suck so I have outlined some reasons why other weddings sucked so you can avoid them.
 I hope it helps as you plan your own incredible wedding adventure.

 Things Guests Hate at Weddings, #1.
 Weddings on Sunday, Friday, or Wednesday, with little to no advanced notice

-Your Friday wedding in L.A. was great but I had to take time off of work for Thursday and Friday, travel by airplane and stay at an expensive hotel in the center of downtown Los Angeles.
+Your Friday wedding in L.A. was great but I had to take time off of work for Thursday and Friday, travel by airplane, and stay at an expensive hotel in the center of downtown Los Angeles.
 That really sucked.
-Instead, why not send save the dates six months ahead of time?
-I don’t mind Friday weddings, in fact I like them because you get to have a longer weekend.
-But speaking as a guest myself, we all appreciate a little heads up and a save the date will make us so much happier, to be honest.
+Instead, why not send save the dates 1 year to 6 months ahead of time?
+I don’t mind Friday weddings, in fact, I like them because you get to have a long weekend.
+But speaking as a guest myself, we all appreciate a little heads up, and a save-the-date will make us so much happier, to be honest.
 You don’t even have to send a save the date, just put the info on your wedding website and share the link on Facebook.
 That’s easy enough!
 P.S.
 Wedding websites are free here.

 Things Guests Hate at Weddings, #2.
 A strict dress code